 If you commit to giving annually, then the use of a DAF and charitable bunching can help you clear the hurdle of the standard deduction.
 Charitable bunching allows you to make several years’ worth of donations at once, greatly increasing this year’s deduction.
 An appreciated security is transferred to a DAF, sold and reinvested.
 Annual charitable gifts are then made from the fund.
 Due to the charitable status of the DAF, capital gains taxes are avoided and the donor utilizes the full value of the appreciated security in the year the gift is made to the DAF.
 And since the DAF can be invested, the size of the account has the possibility of growth, further benefiting the charities of your choice.

-In the meantime, you can further educate yourself on charitable giving by reading our recent whitepaper: Four Strategies to Help Maximize Charitable Deduction Contributions.
+In the meantime, you can further educate yourself on the tax implications of charitable giving by reading our recent whitepaper: Charitable Gifting Strategies to Maximize Income Tax Benefits.